tkchk/g42/README.md

 ```
 ## Preparing helm chart
 Before using helm chart, replace `image-repo` with a reference to the image you've pushed inside of `values.yaml`.
-Or, as an option, you can use a pre-built image I made - just use `alexm8/g42`.
+Or, as an option, you can use a pre-built image I made - just use `alexm8/g42` like this.
 ```
 sed -i 's/image-repo/alexm8\/g42/g' g42-population/values.yaml
 ```